mattfarrow1/mattfarrow1.github.io/_drafts/2018-02-07-bibles-for-kids.md

 > There are lots of stories in the Bible.
 But all the stories are telling one big story.
 The story of how God loves his children and comes to rescue them.

 By the time we finished up the Jesus Storybook Bible with our daughter, I began to worry that hearing the same stories night after night might lead her to push back against the idea of hearing the Word each day.
 For years, Harmonie has read Jesus Calling, collection of 365 devotionals for the year.
-We recently discovered that their is an app version of the book and that discovery led us to find Jesus Calling for Kids.
-This devotional uses the same verses **(true?)** as the adult's version, but tells the devotional in such a way that kids can understand the message.
+We recently discovered that there is an app version of the book and that discovery led us to find Jesus Calling for Kids.
+This devotional uses many of the same verses as the adult's version, but tells the devotional in such a way that kids can understand the message.
 We now end each day with our oldest reading the day's devotional before we say the blessing.

 ## A Final Thought